 As mentioned above, dental implant failure is quite rare.
 When it does occur, it is most often due to a condition known as peri-implantitis, wherein bacteria attack the tissue around an implant.
 Diligent oral hygiene can play a huge role in preventing peri-implantitis and enabling your new smile to stand the test of time.
 Physical trauma is another potential cause of implant failure, so it is important that you wear a mouthguard whenever you play contact sports.

 Dental implants are able to stand up to virtually any food.
 However, you should take reasonable precautions.
 For example, you should avoid biting down on anything extremely hard, like ice or jawbreaker candies.
-It would also be wise to limit your intake of extremely sugary foods or sticky foods.
+It would also be wise to limit your intake of extremely sugary or sticky foods.